ugoorji12/ugoorji12/README.md

 - 👋 Hi, I’m Ugochukwu Orji.
 A PhD Researcher working on Energy Forecasting and Transitions.
 - 👀 I’m interested in Data science, data analytics and machine learning projects.
 - 👀 Check out my Kaggle profile @https://www.kaggle.com/orjiugochukwu for some of my most recent projects.
-- 💞️ I’m looking to collaborate on data analytics and machine learning projected in the field of energy forecasting/analytics.
+- 💞️ I’m looking to collaborate on data analytics and machine learning projects in the field of energy forecasting/analytics.

 <!---